renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 To my surprise, I actually found some amusing dynamics in themes that the reviews discussed (note that a "theme" corresponds in this case to a distinct "topic" which the LDA topic model produces).
 Two review themes are worth mentioning: the "Disneyland as magical world" theme and the "Disneyland as a hassle" theme.
 While enticing, I will not go to deep into interpreting the output.
 The Disneyland Paris review data and the code below are used to demonstrate how such an analytical process in terms of Python code can look like.

 For a theoretically more meaningful example of shifting public understandings, and how we can use topic models to study these, I refer to a paper that I wrote with Giselinde Kuipers and Alex van Venrooij titled "How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005" (available upon request).
-Drawing on an analysis of newspaper articles, the study demonstrates and explains how distinct frames of the British dance field were present over a 21 year period.
+Drawing on an analysis of _Guardian_ newspaper articles, the study demonstrates and explains how distinct frames of the British dance field were present over a 21 year period.

 ## The code